 FREDERIC BERNARD is a 1988 born, classically trained music composer, arranger/orchestrator and pianist, based in Germany.
 The emphasis of his work lies in providing outstanding quality music for television, films, video games and web-based projects.

 Credits of his work feature productions for major brands and broadcasters, including: Sony, Intel, LG, Canon, Doritos, Sixt, AXA, Time Inc., Discovery Channel, National Geographic, or NBC Sports.
-His recent TV Projects include credits on full feature films and series, like to call: “Press” (BBC, Mini Series), “Kill the Babysitter” (Lifetime, TV Movie), and “Wedding Bells” (Hallmark Channel, TV Movie).
 In Fall 2018 he gave his ‘Full Original Film Score’ debut; with an underscore to Thomas Crane’s “Halloween Party“.
-According to the critiques, the score fairly combines new and vintage scoring styles and techniques, in an exceedingly charming manner.
-For further information, check out his IMDb article, which captures the majority of his past scoring-gigs and expertise.
+Other recent Projects of feature motion pictures and TV series include: “Press” (BBC, Mini Series), “Babysitter’s Nightmare” (Lifetime, TV Movie),“Your Move” (Starring Luke Goss, Direct-to-DVD), or “Wedding Bells” (Hallmark Channel, TV Movie).
+For further information, check out his IMDb article, which captures the majority of his past scoring-gigs and expertise in this field.

 He writes music for several A++ Libraries (most of them located in Los Angeles); such as “Music Junkies”, “Montage Mx”, “Score-A-Score”, and just recently joined one of the Industrie’s biggest players: “Megatrax“, by invitation of Grammy Nominee Derek Jones.